xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 [foo]
 ```

 You can have a look at the differences of this [example on babelmark3](http://babelmark.github.io/?text=%5Bfoo%5D%3A+%0A++%2Furl%0A++%22title%22%0ATest%0A%3D%3D%3D%3D%0A%0A%5Bfoo%5D) (A service I released recently, check-it out!).
 Obviously, it is not well handled.
-It is not surprising then that there is even a CommonMark compliant implem that is giving a different result...
+It is not surprising then that there is even a CommonMark compliant processor that is giving a different result...

-While implementing this specific case, I had for example to plug the handling of link definitions and setText heading into the ParagraphBlock parser:
+While coding this specific case, I had for example to plug the handling of link definitions and setText heading into the ParagraphBlock parser:

 - Link definitions when closing the parsing of a paragraph block (See [here](https://github.com/lunet-io/markdig/blob/58f797533180357518dbb8a101235545474de237/src/Markdig/Parsers/ParagraphBlockParser.cs#L46))
 - setText heading when continuing parsing a paragraph block (See [here](https://github.com/lunet-io/markdig/blob/58f797533180357518dbb8a101235545474de237/src/Markdig/Parsers/ParagraphBlockParser.cs#L36))